cloudinary/cloudinary-react/samples/photo_album/README.md

 ## Setup ##

-Run `npm install` to install the required dependencies for this module.
+Run `yarn` to install the required dependencies for this module.

 ## Running ##

-Run `npm start` to start the server and automatically open a browser and navigate to the application's url.
+Run `yarn start` to build the app and serve it using a local server.

-The application is deployed at http://localhost:3000/
+The application is deployed at http://localhost:5000/

 ## Internals ##
-This sample is using [Webpack](https://webpack.github.io) for bundling and serving the application.
+This sample was created using [CRA](https://github.com/facebook/create-react-app).

 ### Sample main components ###